Scopes

 By default, Kombo syncs all available data from connected systems.
 This can be pretty convenient for exploring what’s available during development, but as soon as you take Kombo into production, you’ll likely want to restrict what data is extracted and stored for privacy and security reasons.

 For this purpose, Kombo provides what we call “Scopes.”
 These allow you to configure precisely which models and data points are being extracted and stored.
-Let’s say, for example, you’re integrating with HRIS solutions but are only interested in employee names and email addresses — scopes allow you to only extract these data points.
+Scopes can, for example, be used to anonymize data by removing all personal identifiable information from the data we store.

 Configuring scopes